 In November 1914 Joel’s unit moved to Worthing and remained there until the end of March 1915, when they briefly returned to Shoreham.
 By the time The Queen’s Own arrived in Boulogne at the end of August, plans for the coming offensive by the First Army were well advanced, with the 24th Division allotted to the 11th Corps who constituted the reserves for the attack.
 After three weeks camped near Montreuil, the West Kents began the long march to the battle area during the evening of the 21st and plodded along congested roads for the next four days.
 Progress was slow and exhausting, and the battalion primarily moved at night.

 The Battle of Loos began on 25 September, and after an aborted attempt to move into the village of Hulloch, which was found to be occupied by the Germans, Joel’s unit eventually found themselves by nightfall in trenches about 1,000 yards west of the Lens-La Bassée road.
 The following morning, not having had very much by way of sleep, food or water, Joel’s unit advanced towards the German line.
 The Queen’s Own, in the first wave, were on the left of the line and met stiff rifle and artillery fire from the outset, with machine-guns sweeping their flanks as they proceeded up the slopes towards the enemy trenches.

-Upon reaching the German lines, the battalion discovered that the preceding British artillery bombardment had been ineffective and the wire was almost entirely intact.
+Upon reaching the German lines, the battalion discovered that the preliminary British artillery bombardment had been ineffective and the wire was almost entirely intact.
 Horrifically exposed to the full fury of the German machine guns, the men threw themselves to the ground for cover and returned the enemy’s fire.

 By the day’s end, of 24 officers and 800 men who had gone into action, only one officer and 250 remained effective.
 G/2106 Pte.
 Joel Piper was one of the 800, and his body never recovered.
 Also missing in action, and later presumed dead, was Joel’s friend Thomas Terry.